rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ### Asynchronous Notification Model

-Events `CONTENT_PRESENTING_EVENT` and `PRESENTATION_SHUTDOWN_EVENT` must be conveyed to the caller to indicate start and stop of closed caption decoding respectively.
-These events are sent using `closedcaptionDecodeCallback()` function.
+Events `CLOSEDCAPTION_EVENT_CONTENT_PRESENTING` and `CLOSEDCAPTION_EVENT_PRESENTATION_SHUTDOWN` must be conveyed to the caller to indicate start and stop of closed caption decoding respectively.
+These events are sent using `closedCaption_decodeCallback()` function.

 ### Blocking calls

 The following callbacks may be blocked depending on the `caller's` internal operations, but will need to be returned within a few milliseconds.

-  1. `closedcaptionDataCallback()` - Invoked whenever new closed caption data is available
+  1. `closedCaption_dataCallback()` - Invoked whenever new closed caption data is available
-  2. `closedcaptionDecodeCallback()` - Invoked during start and stop of closed caption data decoding
+  2. `closedCaption_decodeCallback()` - Invoked during start and stop of closed caption data decoding

 ### Internal Error Handling